Bayesian Elastic Net based on Empirical Likelihood: Air pollution data analysis

 \section{Air pollution data analysis}

 We use the air pollution to mortality data \citep{mcdonald1973instabilities}.
 The data set includes the mortality rate ($\pmb{y}$) and 15 explanatory variables of weather, socioeconomics, and air pollution in 60 metropolitan areas of the United States from 1959 to 1961.
-See Table~\ref{stab:air} in Supplementary material for a description of the variables.
+See Table~\ref{stab:air} in Appendix~\ref{appendix:a} for a description of the variables.

 The air pollution set has a complicated correlation structure.
 The correlation plot is presented in Figure~\ref{sfig:corr}.
 For example, the nitroc oxide level $nox$ is highly correlated with other air pollution variable hydrocarbon pollution $hc$, but also correlated with the weather variable $prec$ and population variable $popn$.